grzesiek-galezowski/tdd-ebook/manuscript/350_Web_of_objects_boundaries.md

 }
 ```

 Note that the Statement doesn't mention multithreading at all, because that's the implementation detail of the `EvaluatePayment` method on `Employees`.
 However, note also that the Statement doesn't specify the order in which the payment is evaluated for each employee.
 Part of that is because the order doesn't matter and the Statement accurately describes that.
-If, however, the Statement specified the order, it would not only be overspecified, but also could run non-deterministically, as in the case of parallel execution, the order in which the methods would be called on each employee could be different.
+If, however, the Statement specified the order, it would not only be overspecified, but also could be evaluated as true or false non-deterministically.
+That's because in the case of parallel execution, the order in which the methods would be called on each employee could be different.

 ### Background task

 Using threads to run background tasks is like using timers that run only once.
-Use a similar approach to timers.
+Just use a similar approach to timers.

 ## Others

 There are other dependencies like I/O devices, random value generators or third-party SDKs (e.g. an SDK for connecting to a message bus), but I won't go into them as the strategy for them is the same - don't use them directly in your domain-related code.
 Instead, think about what role they play domain-wise and model that role as an interface.
 Then use the problematic resource inside a class implementing this interface.
-Such class will be covered by another kind of Specification which I will cover in the next part.
+Such class will be covered by another kind of Specification which I will cover further in the book.